Where Goodness Rests

 I read comments and words everywhere that are so hurtful.
 The words on the screen, and on the page, make me want to run away.

-Some days that I wonder how I am supposed to live.
-Me, and I’m not the one in danger, I can’t seem to breathe sometimes.
+Some days, I wonder how I am supposed to live.
+I, and I’m not the one in danger, I can’t seem to breathe sometimes.

 You make me so scared.